 He exudes an uncompromising determination to pursue the heart of musical expression through his sublime technique yet he is no flamboyant showman.
 Audiences are captivated by his warmth, his passion for music and his quietly confident and honest personality.
 His numerous recordings as both soloist and collaborator include a Grammy nomination in 2006 and Jazz Album of the Year at the 2012 Estonian Music Awards.

-His awards include the 2007 Jazz Award of Baden-Wuerttemberg, the 2011 Elion Jazz Award, the 2014 Music Award of the Cultural Endowment of Estonia, Jazz Composer of the Year 2018, and the 2020 National Culture Prize in Estonia.
+His awards include the 2007 Jazz Award of Baden-Wuerttemberg, Jazz Artist of the Year 2011 in Estonia, the 2014 Music Award of the Cultural Endowment of Estonia, Jazz Composer of the Year 2018, and the 2020 National Culture Prize in Estonia.

 KRISTJAN RANDALU Biography